-Training for innovation or to train innovating?
+To form for innovation or innovate to form?

-In doing their job, the teachers often used
+In carrying out their work, teachers often employ

-[...] their personal knowledge and personalized know-how, they work with the programs and textbooks, based on school knowledge related to the subjects taught, rely on their experience and retain certain elements of their vocational training (TARDIF, 2014, p.
-64).5
+[...] their personal knowledge and personalized know-how, they work with the programs and textbooks, are based on school knowledge related to the subjects taught, rely on their experience and retain certain elements of their vocational training (TARDIF, 2014, p.
+64).